brooklynrail/brooklynrail-platform/content/events/2023/03/womxn-life-freedom-pt-ii-a-practice-based-conversation-on-online-security-and-privacy-with-sarah-aoun.md

 ---
 title: "Womxn, Life, Freedom, Pt.
 II:  A Practice-based Conversation on Online Security and Privacy with Sarah Aoun"
-deck: Featuring Aoun and Morehshin Allahyari
+deck: Featuring Aoun and Morehshin Allahyari, with Farnoosh Fathi
 summary: Privacy and security researcher Sarah Aoun joins artist Morehshin Allahyari for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Farnoosh Fathi.
 people:
   - person: sarah-aoun
   - person: morehshin-allahyari
+poets:
+  - person: farnoosh-fathi
 date: 2023-04-13T13:00:00-0500
 end_date: 2023-04-13T14:30:00-0500
 series: 788